Apply for offtake

 • Past and expected learning rates: Since this project’s start, how much progress has been made and over what time period?
 Is this approach fundamentally compatible with fast iteration?
 How costly is each iteration?

 • Ambitious but plausible and responsible scaling plans: We are looking for companies to move urgently, but responsibly and realistically.
-For most approaches, this likely means increasing scale by no more than 10x per deployment, whereas for others, 100x might be acceptable if the applicant includes a justification for that scaling magnitude.
+For most approaches, this likely means increasing scale by no more than 10x per deployment; for others, 100x might be acceptable if the applicant includes a justification for that magnitude.

 Lens 3: Portfolio